CSSB Centre for Structural Systems Biology

 Prerequisites: New User Orientation.
 It is helpful if you have already imaged the sample on Vitrobot-prepared grids.

-Duration: 2 x 2 hour freezing sessions with Rory Hennell James.
+Duration: two training sessions (2h/each).
 Training with just 1 session may be possible after observing another training session.

 Occupancy: 1 person.
 Up to 2 people may observe.